Erol/predicates/README.md

 [Predicates](http://erol.github.com/predicates) are truth accessors for your Ruby classes and models.
 Yep, that's about it.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'predicates'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install predicates

 ## Usage

-Include Predicates in your class or model and define the predicate by supplying an attribute:
+Extend your class or model with Predicates and define the predicate by supplying an attribute:

     class User
       extend Predicates